chclock/vscode-chez/README.md

-# vscode-chez README
+# Vscode-Chez README

-This is the README for your extension "vscode-chez".
-After writing up a brief description, we recommend including the following sections.
+Vscode-Chez's goal is to make it easier for you to write chez code on vscode.

 ## Features

-Vscode-Chez is inspired by [rainbow-brackets](https://github.com/gastrodia/rainbow-brackets.git) and [vscode-scheme](https://github.com/chclock/vscode-scheme)
+Vscode-Chez is inspired by [rainbow-brackets](https://github.com/gastrodia/rainbow-brackets.git) and [vscode-scheme](https://github.com/sjhuangx/vscode-scheme)

-#### Snippets
+### Snippets

 support following snippets: cond, define, define1, if, lambda, let, let1, let*, set!, try, library.

+## Release Notes

+### 0.1.0

+Combine rainbow-brackets and vscode-scheme

 **Enjoy!**